Clemson outclasses Notre Dame, advances to national championship game

 On offense, freshmen led the way.
 Lawrence, making his 10th career start, was 27 for 39 and did not throw an interception against a Notre Dame defense that had been one of the best in the country.
 Freshman receiver Justyn Ross had six catches for 148 yards and two long touchdowns.

+“It makes it a lot easier on me when you just have guys all around you who are such great players and take that load off of you.
+There’s not much pressure when you have guys this good playing around you,” Lawrence said.

-The Irish hung around for a quarter, with the team’s exchanging field goals.
-But early in the second quarter, Notre Dame All-America cornerback Julian Love went out with what coach Brian Kelly said after the game was a head injury, and Lawrence started taking apart the Irish secondary.
+The Irish hung around for a quarter, with the teams exchanging field goals.
+But in the first quarter Notre Dame All-America cornerback Julian Love went out with what coach Brian Kelly said was a head injury, and Lawrence started taking apart the Irish.

-Lawrence hooked up with Ross on a deep throw down the sideline, and the big receiver beat Love’s backup, Donte Vaughn, for a tackle-breaking, 52-yard score early in the second quarter.
-The Irish looked as if they might be able to keep it close to halftime, but the offense couldn’t keep that ferocious Clemson front, even without suspended star tackle Dexter Lawrence, out of the backfield.
+Lawrence hooked up with Ross deep down the sideline and the big receiver beat Love’s backup, Donte Vaughn, for a tackle-breaking, 52-yard score early in the second quarter.
+The Irish looked as if they might keep it close to halftime, but they couldn’t keep Clemson out of their backfield — even without suspended star tackle Dexter Lawrence.

 In the final two minutes, Trevor Lawrence connected with Ross on a 42-yard score and with Tee Higgins for a one-handed, 19-yard touchdown reception — again over Vaughn — with 2 seconds left in the second quarter.
 Lawrence was 13 for 15 for 229 yards in the quarter.

+“I wanted to help our team,” said Love, who passed concussion protocol at halftime and returned to the game.
+“And in a sense, I let them down in that regard.”

-That made it 23-3 at half, and, once again, the Fighting Irish looked outclassed against the best of the best.
+That made it 23-3 at half and once again the Fighting Irish looked outclassed against the best.
 Not so different from the 42-14 loss to Alabama in the 2012 BCS championship game or the 44-28 loss to Ohio State in the 2016 Fiesta Bowl.
 In fact, Notre Dame is 0-8 in BCS and New Year’s Six games since winning the Cotton Bowl in 1993.

 Though to be fair, Clemson has been doing this to everyone since Lawrence settled in.
 The Tigers haven’t had an opponent stay within 20 points since a close call against Syracuse on Sept.
 29.